GabeSugerman/preposal/preposal.md

 ## What idea(s) do you have for your final project?

-#a choose your own adventure game, reannacting the liquor store scene from superbad
+I think it could be fun to do a choose your own adventure game, reannacting the liquor store scene from superbad.
+I would have it so if you play it right it will take you through the whole scene.

 ## If you plan to collaborate with one or two classmates, what are their names?

-TODO
+N/A

 ## Do you have any questions of your own?

-TODO
+I think im ok for now